vegaprotocol/frontend-monorepo/README.md

 # 💻 Develop

+### Set up

+Check you have the correct version of Node.
+You can [install NVM to switch between node versions](https://github.com/nvm-sh/nvm#installing-and-updating).
+Then `NVM install`.
+Before you build you will need to `yarn install` in the root directory.

 ### Build

 Run `nx build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.